 DevSecOps is the IT industry term for development, security, and operations.
 DevSecOps is the philosophy that security features should be integrated into the software at each step of the development process.
 DevSecOps improves communication and merges traditional IT and security to deliver code quickly and safely.

 When a developer uses DevSecOps practices, they’re putting building coding and creating security barriers in the same process.
 When using DevSecOps practices, security features are thought of, created, and integrated into the earliest stages of software development.

 DevSecOps practices put the responsibility of security on everyone in an organization that is rolling out new software, writing code, or creating an application.

 “DevOps has become second nature for agile, high-performing enterprises and a foundation for the success of their online business,” Pascal Geenens, a security evangelist and researcher at Radware, told CSO Online.
-“Continuous change in technology and consumer demand means there is a continuous cycle of updates to run that will keep a very varied set of functions from page upload times to shopping and search features up to date and running at their best.”
+He argues, “Continuous change in technology and consumer demand means there is a continuous cycle of updates to run that will keep a very varied set of functions from page upload times to shopping and search features up to date and running at their best.”